hayesla/ESPDSummerSchoolSunPy/README.md

 We recommend creating a new conda environment and install the requried packages used in these notebooks.

 The python packages required to run these workshop notebooks are listed in the `environment.yml` file in this repository.
+First, move into the directory:

+- `cd ESPDSummerSchoolSunPy`

 To create a new environment with these packages installed you can open a terminal and type:

 - ```conda env create -f environment.yml```